 What can you learn about business from your favorite TV shows?
-A lot actually, especially if you’re a fan of "Bob’s Burgers."
-The hit Fox show, approaching its sixth season this fall, has been the inspiration behind a successful blog and cookbook endeavor, and it can easily serve as business inspiration, too.
+A lot actually, especially if you’re a fan of Bob’s Burgers.
+The hit television series, which is in its 13th season, has been the inspiration behind a successful blog and cookbook endeavor, and it can easily serve as business inspiration too.

-Before you write off "Bob’s Burgers" as just another cartoon, consider this: The show is a hilarious and quirky — yet accurate — portrayal of what it’s like to run a small, family-owned business.
-While much of the show focuses on the characters’ bond as a family and the kids’ interactions at school, the entire program still centers on the Belchers’ restaurant and the very relatable trials and tribulations that come with maintaining a struggling small business.
+Before you write off Bob’s Burgers as just another cartoon, consider this: The show is a hilarious and quirky — yet accurate — portrayal of what it’s like to run a small, family-owned business.
+While much of the show focuses on the characters’ bond as a family and the kids’ interactions at school, the entire program centers on the Belchers’ restaurant and the relatable trials and tribulations that come with maintaining a struggling small business.

-Here are five important lessons current and hopeful small business owners can learn from "Bob’s Burgers."
-And if you’ve never seen the show, now you have an excuse to spend more time on Netflix — it’s for the benefit of your business!
+Here are five important lessons current and hopeful small business owners can learn from Bob’s Burgers.
+If you’ve never seen the show, now you have an excuse to spend more time streaming — it’s for the benefit of your business!

-"Bob’s Burgers" the show may be successful, but Bob’s Burgers the restaurant — not so much.
-Bob Belcher makes just enough to keep the eatery going and support his family, but the Belchers are constantly struggling with money, and the series makes several references to Bob not paying the rent on time.
-At one point in season 1, Bob even takes on a late-night taxi driving gig just to pay for a birthday party for his eldest daughter, Tina.
-There are also many instances in the show in which other characters write off the restaurant and doubt Bob’s skills as a cook (even though many of them are pleasantly surprised when they actually try his food).
+Bob’s Burgers the show may be successful, but Bob’s Burgers the restaurant?
+Not so much.
+Bob Belcher makes just enough to keep the eatery going and support his family, but the Belchers constantly struggle with money.
+The series makes several references to Bob not paying the rent on time.
+At one point in season 1, Bob even takes on a late-night taxi driving gig to pay for a birthday party for his eldest daughter, Tina.
+There are also many instances in the show in which other characters write off the restaurant and doubt Bob’s skills as a cook (even though many of them are pleasantly surprised when they try his food).

-And while Bob, Linda and the kids often have personal conversations and discuss family issues in the restaurant, they seem to have a fairly good handle on things, and they know when to be serious.
+And while Bob, Linda and the kids often have personal conversations and discuss family issues in the restaurant, they seem to have a good handle on them, and they know when to be serious.
 When you work with family and friends, it’s inevitable that you won’t be able to perfectly separate the business from the personal, but finding a balance can mean the difference between success and failure.

 Small businesses don’t always have access to the same resources as big companies, and it can be frustrating to think things like, “If only we had this amount of money, we could do this thing that would boost business,” knowing that you still have a long way to go before you can afford it.
 It can be tempting to overreach and try to pull off something that you don’t really have the budget for, but if it backfires, it can be a huge blow to business.

 The point is, trying to outdo your competitors or operate like a bigger business won’t get you anywhere.
-The Belchers’ Super Bowl commercial didn’t put them out of business, but taking a huge, spontaneous financial risk like that could if you’re not careful.
+The Belchers’ Super Bowl commercial didn’t put them out of business, but taking a huge, spontaneous financial risk like that could lead to ruin if you’re not careful.
 Focus on what works for your business the way it is now; eventually, you might just get to where you want your business to be.

 Bob may struggle to make money and keep his business running, but he does know how to take advantage of situations that could draw in more customers.
-For example, Gene joins a mascot race at the local baseball park, and Bob tries to get the boy to plug the restaurant over the announcements.
+For example, Gene joins a mascot race at the local baseball park, and Bob tries to get him to plug the restaurant over the announcements.

 As a business owner, Bob is constantly fighting to keep his business open, especially when it comes to dealing with his landlord, Mr. Fischoeder.
 The wealthy owner of nearly everything in town, Fischoeder isn’t the nicest or most understanding landlord, and often makes Bob the butt of his jokes.
 He also takes advantage of his tenants, especially the Belchers, often threatening not to renew their leases.

 When it comes to fighting back, Bob is often the first one to challenge Fischoeder’s actions.
-In the season 5 finale, Bob and his family led all of the tenants to protest rent hikes, which led to a "Hunger Games"-style showdown in the woods involving water balloons (admittedly, that probably wouldn’t happen in real life.)
-Fischoeder tries to bribe the other tenants to turn against Bob in exchange for lower rent (making Bob’s rent higher).
-But in the end, the Belchers are able to remind everyone why it’s so important that they stick together, and Fischoeder eventually agrees not to increase their rent for a while.
+In the season 5 finale, Bob and his family rallied all of the tenants to protest rent hikes, which led to a Hunger Games-style showdown in the woods involving water balloons (admittedly, that probably wouldn’t happen in real life.)
+Fischoeder tried to bribe the other tenants to turn against Bob in exchange for lower rent (making Bob’s rent higher).
+But in the end, the Belchers reminded everyone why it’s so important that they stick together, and Fischoeder eventually agreed not to increase their rent for a while.

 You may not have an eccentric, greedy landlord to fight for your business, but Mr. Fischoeder is a good representation of the adversity that many business owners face.
 If you want your business to be successful, you need to be up to the challenge.